 7 layer salad as an easy side dish

 Need a delicious salad/side dish for a BBQ or cookout this coming weekend?
 Try this easy (and my family's favorite) 7 layer salad recipe!

 You can't beat a good seven layer salad recipe.
 Recently, I made it to celebrate the end of my sugar detox.

 After all, it looks healthy with all the multiple layers of fresh, raw veggies.
 Except it's all slathered in a dressing made of white sugar and mayonnaise.

 Yes, I just said white sugar and mayonnaise.
 Two ingredients that should never be mixed together in the same bowl and poured over perfectly fine, completely edible, raw vegetables.

-One of the things I love about a 7 layer salad is it's versatility.
+One of the things I love about a seven layer salad recipe is it's versatility.

 My seven layers are (and in order):